Junhui-Zhou/zhoulab.github.io/content/tour/index.md

     content:
       slides:
       - title: 👋 Welcome to the DBSGI Research Group!!
-        content: Take a look at what we're working on...
-        align: center
-        background:
-          image:
-            filename: all_persons.jpg
-            filters:
-              brightness: 0.7
-          position: right
-          color: '#666'
-      - title: 👋 Welcome to the DBSGI Research Group!!
-        content: 'Share your knowledge with the group and explore exciting new topics together!'
-        align: left
-        background:
-          image:
-            filename: strb2.jpg
-            filters:
-              brightness: 0.7
-          position: center
-          color: '#555'
-      - title: 👋 Welcome to the DBSGI Research Group!!
         content: 'Our research focus on both strawberry and raspberry~ '
         align: right
         background: